Neokarm/neokarm-examples/Terraform/README.md

 These examples show you how to use the Terraform AWS provider with Neokarm Symphony.

-## !!
-Please notice some examples were converted to terraform 0.12 syntax!!
-## All examples tested with provider.aws v2.13.0!
+## All examples tested with provider.aws v2.31.0 terraform v0.12!

 ## Before you begin